mirceaulinic/mirceaulinic.github.io/_posts/2019-06-17-minionless-salt-automation.md

 ```yaml
 events: true
 ```

+With this, enabling an Engine, for instance the [``http_logstash``](TODO) Engine, on the Master (check out the [documentation](TODO) how to do so), Salt is going to export the selected (or all) events into Logstash which instantly gives you visibility on who, what and when applies a configuration change, or any other command touching your network.
+Frankly speaking, it can't get easier than that.

+The same goes with any other Salt components watching the event bus: you can forward your events into a database using a Returner, forward execution errors to [Sentry](TODO) using [this](TODO) Returner, or even send SMSs in case of critical events.
+Take a look at the available Returners and Engines.
+As usually, there are many interfaces natively available, but it is possible that they can't cover your needs exactly; in that case, it's very easy to write a Returner or an Engine in your own environment.

 But wait: there's more - it also works the other way around; you can trigger jobs against network devices, in response to various events.
 The actual core of